 Documentation Guidelines

-Please complete the Student Information Form prior to scheduling an interview.
-This completed form in conjunction with an interview often provides a wealth of information regarding appropriate accommodations and adjustments in the college setting.
-You may also submit existing documentation such as an IEP, psycho-educational evaluation, or information from your treating healthcare professional.
+Please complete the Student Information Form.
+This completed form in conjunction with a discussion often provides a wealth of information regarding appropriate accommodations and adjustments in the college setting.
+You may also submit existing documentation such as an IEP, psycho-educational evaluation, or the following information from your treating healthcare professional Disability Documentation .
 Under ADAA, colleges may require additional external sources of information to further understand the functional limitations of the condition and help make informed decisions about reasonable accommodations.
-Decisions regarding the need for external sources of documentation can be made during the interview.
-Please be advised Colleges, Universities, and testing entities such as GRE’s, LSAT’s, and MCAT’s all have processes for determining accommodations; students may need additional documentation to meet requirements of other agencies.